OISF/suricata-update/doc/quickstart.rst

 Install Suricata Update
 =======================

-.. note:: If you have already installed Suricata 4.1 you likely
+.. note:: If you have already installed Suricata 4.1 or newer you
-          already have Suricata-Update installed.
+          likely already have Suricata-Update installed.
 Please check if the ``suricata-update`` command is available to you before installing.

 Suricata-Update is a tool written in Python and best installed with the ``pip`` tool for installing Python packages.